xiaodihust/hello-world/README.md

-# hello-world
+hello-world

-# self-intro
+# Self-intro
-# this is Matt the genius.
+this is Matt the genius.
 I have got some talent in both coding and business.

 After several month, now I have to restart the learning process.
 And this time I am gonna make it through!